johnpaulashenfelter/railsconf2014-ml/details.md

 ### Code

 There are myriad web services for geolocating data as well as free databases.
 I'm going to use a free service which also is available as open source -- https://github.com/fiorix/freegeoip.
-It combines the freely available limited version of the commerical MaxMind database with some additional custom data and runs as a local Go-based webservice.
+It combines the freely available limited version of the commerical MaxMind database with some additional custom data using some Python scripts and runs as a local Go-based webservice.
 Ployglot for the win!

 ### Results